C0d3-5t3w/Pwnagotchi-NightMode/README.md

 Just changes some colors to make the web ui dark because i dont like so much white.

-i butchered the code so please dont try to copy this to the main pwnagotchi repository.

 # * The comands below requires you to have an up to date file structure from jayofelony's pwnagotchi fork. *

 https://github.com/jayofelony/pwnagotchi.git